 It's here!
 And on sale world-wide!
 It's REAL!
 Yes, it's REALLY REAL!!
 You have choices!
 Buy Gunnysack Hell in either ebook (Kindle or Nook) or paperback.
 Click here to order!
 Amazon (paperback ...
 Read More about Gunnysack Hell, Psychological Thriller, On Sale Now!

 These powerful children's biographies about courageous Blacks who fought racism are in high demand, year-round.
 Young people may experience these stories as "mirrors" that reflect their own ...
 Read More about 3 Powerful Children’s Biographies About Courageous Blacks Who Fought Racism

 Deadline Feb.
 26: Enter the Gunnysack Hell drawing for a free electronic copy by replying to this blog with which format you'd like if you're one of the three winners: mobi (Kindle), ePub (Nook), or ...
-Read More about (Enter here in comment!)
-February drawing for free e-copy of Brashear’s Gunnysack Hell! (ends Feb.
-26)
+Read More about Contest over–Brashear’s Gunnysack Hell!

 May I Introduce You to an Up-and-Coming Star?
 Meet Kathleen Robison, the newest member of our "Serious Scribblers" writing critique group.
 She's been with us for about two years and comes with ...
 Read More about Who is Kathleen J. Robison–and Why Should You Pay Attention?

 3 Ways Susan Beatty Shares About Courage in Her Writing I first met Susan K. Beatty when I signed up for a writing critique group over four years ago and was matched to her and a couple of other ...
 Read More about 3 Ways Susan K. Beatty Shares About Courage in Her Writing